1. GENERAL PROVISIONS

 3.17.
 Every Racer competes at their and their dog’s own risk.
 The Organiser insures the Race against accidents; the application fee includes the insurance.
 Every Racer may ask for medical help for themselves or their dog.
 Every Racer must bring with them their valid social security card.
 Failure to do so prevents them from participating in the race.

 3.18.
 The first two slots – first 30 minutes – of the race (the 9:00 and 9:15 races) is the ‘Battle of the Alphas’ period.
 We recommend these slots to those who wish to get the best time possible.
 Both solo and team applications are accepted.

 4.1.
 The dogs may not be released in the whole area of the event during its time, from opening to closing.
 Use of leashes during the races and in the whole area of the event is therefore mandatory.
 Running belts are considered leashes.
 The length of the leash or running belt cannot exceed 250 cm, tolerance is 5 cm.
 The leash must have a harness for the hand, which must be used during the race.
 Flexi leashes or similar, automatic cord leashes are not allowed, regardless of manufacturer or brand.
 We strongly recommend simultaneous use of a running belt and a harness.

 4.2.
-The Race Committee may require a Racer to use a muzzle, or recommend disqualification in case of extreme behaviour.
-The Race Committee will check whether the muzzle meets the physiological requirements of the dog (ie. if it can breathe easily, therefore keep itself cool).
+The Veterinarian may require a Racer to use a muzzle, or recommend disqualification in case of extreme behaviour.
+The Veterinarian will check whether the muzzle meets the physiological requirements of the dog (ie. if it can breathe easily, therefore keep itself cool).
 If not, they will suggest an alternative type of muzzle.

 4.3.
 It is forbidden to use choking or studded collars!